cloud-koala/technical-challenge/readme.md

 # How to run

-Carpet Region (Task 1) detection and Feature Extraction plots (Task 2.1) are self-contained in the indicated jupyter notebooks in their respective sections.
+Carpet Region (Task 1) detection and Feature Engineering plots (Task 2.1) are self-contained in the indicated jupyter notebooks in their respective sections.

 To Run our suggested method: